How to Care for Your Essix Retainer

 - Soak your retainer in denture cleaner to remove build-up and clean it fresh.

-- Never soak or clean your retainer with hot water or store the retainer in a hot place – this can warp the plastic.
+- Never soak or clean your retainer with hot water or store the retainer in a hot place – ther can warp the plastic.

-- If your retainer starts to feel loose or like it just isn’t fitting correctly, schedule an appointment with Dr. Stosich.
+- If your retainer starts to feel loose or like it just isn’t fitting correctly, schedule an appointment with Dr. Spector.

 - Remember to replace your retainer at regular intervals.
 Essix retainers aren’t made to last forever, so it’s important to replace them regularly to ensure your smile stays in place.